zhaolab-pku/zhaolab-pku.github.io/content/authors/YuyangHe/_index.md

   - Members
 ---

-Yuyang He is a direct doctoral student who enrolled in 2025.
-His research interests are mainly in 3D computational pathology and visual language models.
+Yuyang is a direct doctoral student in the class of 2025.
+His hobbies include exercise, travel, and photography.